menandmice/micetro_docs/guides/implementation/system-requirements.rst

 ..
 [3] The SQLite database is embedded into the Men&Mice Central application.

 .. note::
-   Microsoft SQL Server 2008 R2 will no longer be supported in Micetro versions 10.2 and above due to Microsoft ending support of this operating system.
+   In Micetro versions 10.2 and later, support for Microsoft SQL Server 2008 R2 will be discontinued, aligning with Microsoft’s decision to end support for these operating systems.

 DNS/DHCP Server Software
 ------------------------

-.. csv-table:: DNS & DHCP server software
+.. csv-table:: DNS & DHCP Server Software
   :header: "Server", "Version(s)"
   :widths: 40, 60